This series of ecotours is designed to explore the prehistoric and present-day ecology of area rivers.

 Secrets of the Wacissa

-Nov 16 (9 am) – This trip is full.
-Click here for wait list or see below for another trip on Nov 27th.
+Nov 27 (9 am) – Full – Click here for wait list

 Join CPI President Ryan Means on an all-day canoe trip exploring the wild, wonderful, Wacissa River.
 This will be an unforgettable trip from Goose Pasture all the way to Nutall Rise, down the legendarily wild Slave Canal.
 Ryan has extensive scientific knowledge of and experience with the Wacissa River.
 As many people have in the past—you most certainly will not get lost down there while traveling with us!
 This experience will be equally rewarding for those who have done it before, or have always wanted to do it, but haven’t yet had the opportunity.